mousepawmedia/devdocs/source/guides/reviewing.rst

-Another way to look at this matter is this: **if the code was shipped to end-users on the next commit, it may be *functionally incomplete*, but it should NOT be *broken*.** In reality, this goal is rarely achieved, but the perspective will help prevent bad code from landing to the repository.
+Another way to look at this matter is this: **if the code was shipped to end-users on the next commit, it may be *functionally incomplete*, but it should NOT be *broken*.** In reality, this goal is rarely achieved, but the perspective will help prevent bad code from merging to the repository.

 Principle #7
 -------------------------------